Tour Length

 Uganda Day Trips

 Uganda is an ecologically varied safari destination known for its rich biodiversity.
-Here you will find forests inhabited by gorillas and chimps, savannah reserves roamed by the Big Five (lion, leopard, elephant, buffalo and rhino), tropical waterways alive with hippos, and an astonishing tally of 1,000 bird species.
+Here you will find forests inhabited by gorillas and chimps, savannah reserves roamed by the Big Five (lion, leopard, elephant, buffalo and rhino), tropical waterways alive with hippos, and an astonishing tally of 1,080 bird species.
 It goes without saying that a 1-day Uganda safari is not the ideal way to experience this diversity in full.
-But the good news for those working within this time frame is that the capital Kampala and nearby Entebbe do offer some genuinely exciting day-trip options.
-These include tracking rhinos on foot, rafting the Nile, visiting a chimp sanctuary on Lake Victoria, and searching for the iconic shoebill and other aquatic birds in Mabamba Swamp.
+But the good news for travelers working within this time frame is that the capital city Kampala and nearby Entebbe do offer some genuinely exciting day-trip options.
+These include tracking rhinos on foot, rafting the Nile River, visiting a chimp sanctuary on Lake Victoria, and searching for the iconic shoebill and other waterbirds in Mabamba Swamp.

 -